szeyick/University/INF60009 - Database Analysis and Design/Exam/README.md

 - Create the statements propertly, don't forget commas.

+- When describing WEAK entities, make sure you only take the attributes from the underlined relationship.

 - If we are adding column numbers together, if one of the columns for the row is NULL, it is not included in the result set.

 - LIKE '%SOMETHING%' also will include 'SOMETHING', it appears that it is % is 0 or more instances.